 Abundance Farm is a Jewish food justice farm and outdoor classroom located in Northampton, Massachusetts.
 Abundance Farm is a unique collaboration at Congregation B'nai Israel with the Northampton Survival Center and Lander-Grinspoon Academy to support local food justice efforts and to create a unique, outdoor learning environment.
 The Farm includes a mixed fruit orchard, an educational garden, and a vegetable u-pick area for Survival Center clients and all community members.
 Abundance Farm is a beautiful urban space where people of all ages, faiths, and backgrounds are drawn for nourishment, community, and learning.

 This summer Abundance Farm will be offering two, 4 week programs for incoming 9th-12th graders (the Apprenticeship is also open to students entering college).
 The program will run 3 half-days each week (Monday, Wednesday and Friday), with Session One beginning on Monday, July 3rd and ending on Friday, July 28th, and Session Two beginning on July 31st and ending on Friday, August 25th.
-Apprentices from both sessions are also required to attend an additional training session on Wednesday, June 28th and Thursday June 29th from 1:00 - 5:00 and on Friday, June 30th from 1:00- 9:00.
+Apprentices from both sessions are also required to attend an additional training session Friday, June 30th from 1:00- 5:00.

 Our "internship track," is open to any incoming 9th-12th graders.
 The internship offers an introduction to farming, food justice, and community building.
 Interns will be introduced to many of the skills it takes to run a one acre urban farm and will also learn about the systems and structures that situate this farm within the larger food system.
 Interns will also practice self reflection and community building through games, workshops on identity and justice, and communication development.